theflaknine/MSFS-Badwater-Basin-Photo-Studio/README.md

 5.  **IMPORTANT: ensure your sim time of day is set to NIGHT (dark) otherwise the studio lighting will not work**
 6. Choose a parking spot at KXBW - note the labels describe the lighting at each parking spot
 7. Start your free flight
 8. Switch to an exterior view and take some amazing screenshots!
+Tip: use the Slew Mode camera in MSFS Developer Mode, to move your aircraft.

 ---